tlolkema/robot-playwright-workshop/EXERCISES.md

 ## Exercise 3

 - Use a keyword in `PlaywrightLibrary.js` to return an error on the `/frameworks` endpoint
+- The error will show in locator `id="frameworkError"`
 - Validate that the correct error message is shown

 > **TIP**: Use [HTTP 418](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/418)